Insights

 This insight informed the creation of Allstate Identity Protection, a product designed to spark curiosity and drive engagement in the scary world of cyber threats and unknown vulnerabilities.
 A key feature within the Identity Protection suite is the “digital footprint”, a patented visualization that turns each customer’s entire history of online accounts into one manageable, interactive infographic.
 This served as the foundation for a suite of features including credit, financial, identity, credit card and social media monitoring, and even stolen funds reimbursement.

-If you’re interested in these topics, we’d like to have a conversation
+If you’re interested in these topics, we’d like to

 The Future: